This St. Patrick’s DIY shamrock made from wine corks is an easy, festive St. Patrick’s Day craft! Start saving your corks now!

 - Small paint brush

-How to make a DIY cork shamrock for St. Patrick’s Day:
+How to make a DIY shamrock for St. Patrick’s Day:

 1. Line up your corks into a shamrock shape.